radareorg/radare2-book/basic_commands/seeking.md

     [0x00400410]> s 0x0
     [0x00000000]>

 Print current address

     [0x00000000]> s
     0x0
     [0x00000000]>

-there is alternate way how to print current position `?v $$`
+there is an alternate way to print current position: `?v $$`.

 Seek N positions forward, space is optional

     [0x00000000]> s+ 128
     [0x00000080]>

-Lets undo last two seeks to beginning
+Undo last two seeks to return to the initial address

     [0x00000080]> s-
     [0x00000000]> s-
     [0x00400410]>

-Now we are at same position as at beginning _0x00400410_.
+we are back at _0x00400410_.

-Lets search in hello_world ELF file 'Hello'.
-After search our position will set to searched string position.
-But we always can go back with `s-`.
+Let's search in the hello_world ELF file 'Hello'.
+After the search our position will be set at the position of the found string.
+Remember we can always go back with `s-`.

     [0x00400410]> s/ Hello
     Searching 5 bytes from 0x00400411 to 0x00600928: 48 65 6c 6c 6f